 GSDRC provides applied knowledge services on demand and online.
 Our expertise is in issues of governance, social development, humanitarian response and conflict.
 Our specialist research team supports a range of international development agencies, synthesising the latest evidence and expert thinking to inform policy and practice.

 What do we know about what has – or hasn't – worked in civil service reform, and where?
-This Topic Guide for policymakers and practitioners gives an overview of the research evidence and examines the lessons that emerge from the literature.
+This revised Topic Guide for policymakers and practitioners gives an overview of the research evidence and examines the lessons that emerge from the literature.

-Size: 20 pages (161 KB)
+Size: 28 pages (785 KB)

 How do security developments and instability in Libya determine its relationships with neighbouring countries?
 This GSDRC rapid literature review finds that Libya's border control is weak and fragmented, allowing markets in arms, people, and the trafficking of illicit goods to flourish.
 Conflict drivers influencing Libya's relationships with its neighbours include cross-border ethnic and tribal relations, cross-border smuggling, and cross-border terrorism.
 In addition, however, regional and domestic challenges have compelled Libya and its neighbours to cooperate in the economic and security spheres in order to preserve their national interests.